ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 A platform entity reports information about the device where the Evidence is generated and is composed of a collection of claims that are global to the Target Environment.
-It is associated with the type identifier `id-pkix-evidence-entity-platform`.
+It is associated with the type identifier `id-evidence-entity-platform`.

 A platform entity, if provided, MUST be included only once within the reported entities.
-If a Verifier encounters multiple entities of type `id-pkix-evidence-entity-platform`, it MUST reject the Evidence as malformed.
+If a Verifier encounters multiple entities of type `id-evidence-entity-platform`, it MUST reject the Evidence as malformed.

 The following table lists the claims for a platform entity (platform claims) defined